-For the litigation of ADEA claims the courts have adopted the standards developed for Title VII cases.
+The courts follow the Title VII structure of proof in ADEA litigation.
 There are two different theories that a plaintiff may advance.
 The first is disparate treatment, which is where the plaintiff was treated less favorably because of his or her age.
 See McDonnell Douglas Corp. v.
 Green, 411 U.S. 792 (1973) and Texas Dep't of Cmty.
 Affairs v.
 Burdine, 450 U.S. 248 (1981).
-The Seventh Circuit does not accept the theory of disparate impact as a viable option to ADEA plaintiffs.
 The second theory is disparate impact, which is where the defendant utilizes some practice or policy that adversely impacts people over 40.
 Smith v.
 City of Jackson, 544 U.S. 228 (2005).